benfuddled/sheetloaf/README.md

 ---

-You may also specify a glob pattern like so:
+You may also specify a glob pattern or directory as input like so:

 ```
 sheetloaf "scss/**/*.scss" --dir css --style compressed --use autoprefixer